spbennett/novella/README.md

-# novella
+# Novella

-Welcome to novella, a new open-source eBook management app powered by web technologies.
-It is written primarily in [Dart](https://www.dartlang.org), a language for web applications by Google, and powered by [Polymer](https://www.polymer-project.org), a web components framework.
+Introducing Novella, a new open-source eBook management app powered by web technologies.
+Novella is written primarily in [Dart](https://www.dartlang.org), a language for web applications by Google, and powered by [Polymer](https://www.polymer-project.org), a web components framework.

 ![alt text](https://github.com/spbennett/novella/raw/master/img/novella_1.png "novella")

 [![Build Status](https://travis-ci.org/spbennett/novella.svg?branch=master)](https://travis-ci.org/spbennett/novella)

-## Building novella
+## Building Novella

-As a Dart app, novella can be built the same way you are used to building any other Dart app.
+As a Dart app, Novella can be built the same way you are used to building any other Dart app.

 __Prerequisites:__
 - dart sdk